Greece, euro exit and the drummer in the band

 Beyond that, finance officials are concentrating on isolating the potential economic fallout if Greece does leave.

-“It (a euro exit) is not imagined in the legislation, in the treaties, but things can happen that are not imagined in the treaties,” said Ireland’s Honohan, leaving open the possibility of Greece leaving or being pushed out of the currency zone.
+“It (a euro exit) is not imagined in the legislation, in the treaties, but things can happen that are not imagined in the treaties,” said Ireland’s Honohan.